DogariuMatei/trustchain-superapp-euro3-g4/eurotoken/NFC-transaction-flow.md

     * Retrieves sender's current trust score from `TrustStore.getScore()`
     * Categorizes trust level (High: ≥70%, Average: 30-69%, Low: <30%)
     * Displays color-coded warning/information based on trust level

+5. Double spending Detection:
+    * Receiver merges the 2 bloom filters (this is his new one)
+    * Checks collision between the sent UTXOs and new b.f.
+    * If collision is detected the transaction is aborted automatically

-5. Transaction Review Step:
+6. Transaction Review Step:
-    * Shows payment amount, sender information, and trust assessment
+    * Shows payment amount, sender information, and trust assessment, double spending status
     * Provides option to save sender as contact
     * **Allows user to accept or decline transaction before any value is exchanged**